NBISweden/IgDiscover-legacy/doc/guide.rst

 Input data requirements
 =======================

+IgDiscover can process input data of three different types:

+* Paired-end reads in FASTQ format,
+* Single-end reads in FASTQ format,
+* Single-end reads in FASTA format.

+Additionally, all files must (currently) be gzip-compressed!

-IgDiscover assumes that its input data are overlapping paired-end reads.
-After merging, they should have this structure (from 5' to 3'):
+Paired-end reads are first merged, and then processed in the same way as single-end reads.
+Single-end reads (and merged paired-end reads) are expected to follow this structure (from 5' to 3'):

 * The forward primer sequence.
 This is optional.
 * A random barcode (molecular identifier).
 This is optional.
 Set the